openshift/osde2e/docs/Metrics-Client.md

 # Metrics Client

-OSDe2e produces and sends many metrics up to DataHub Prometheus.
+OSDe2e produces and sends many metrics up to Prometheus managed by the App-SRE team.
 To enable teams to consume this data in a simpler fashion, OSDe2e has a metrics consumption library bundled with commonly-used queries built in.

-## Prometheus Bearer Token
+## Prometheus Queries

-A Prometheus bearer token will be required to query against DataHub prometheus.
-To do so, file a request at [https://help.datahub.redhat.com/docs/data-hub-report-issues](https://help.datahub.redhat.com/docs/data-hub-report-issues) for a bearer token.
-Your GPG key will be asked for when the request gets processed.
+Access to Prometheus has to be granted by the App-SRE team and this can be done by sending a pull request as indicated by the instructions shown here - [app-sre monitoring](https://gitlab.cee.redhat.com/service/app-interface/-/blob/master/docs/app-sre/monitoring.md#prometheus)

+Once access is granted, users can directly query in app-sre prometheus and view results through the following link - [app-sre](https://prometheus.app-sre-prod-01.devshift.net/).

 ## Quickstart Example